 And, while these drug-based hypertension treatments may suppress your blood pressure, they don’t necessarily actually make you healthier or likely to live longer.
 In fact, some studies show that people on blood pressure-controlling drugs are more likely to die from heart disease that those not on them.

-Blood pressure-controlling drugs often come with side effects that can significantly reduce your quality of life.
+Blood pressure-controlling drugs also often come with side effects that can significantly reduce your quality of life.
 More details on this can be found in this post here: High blood pressure medication side effects

 However, certain exercises and dietary changes can reduce blood pressure to safe levels in the majority of high blood pressure sufferers.
-The end result is not just the end of severe hypertension but a healthier, happier and longer life – a much more desirable “side effect”, I think you’ll agree.
+The end result is not just the end of severe hypertension but a healthier, happier and longer life.
+A much more desirable “side effect”, I think you’ll agree.

 As the title says, the book it divided into nine steps, each of which covers a different aspect of diet, exercise or stress relief.
-This way, you can work through the guide step-by-step at your own pace – do a step a week or a step a month, whatever suits you.
+This way, you can work through the guide step-by-step at your own pace.
+Do a step a week or a step a month, whatever suits you.

 Each step is clearly laid out and easy to follow, making it simple for you to gradually adjust your diet and daily routine in order to incorporate more healthy and blood pressure-lowering foods, drinks and activities.

 What’s also worth knowing is that these diet and lifestyle changes are enjoyable!
-We often think that getting healthy has to be difficult and unpleasant, but who doesn’t enjoy tasty foods and drinks, getting out and about, and giving ourselves more time to relax and unwind?
+We often think that getting healthy has to be difficult and unpleasant.
+But who doesn’t enjoy tasty foods and drinks, getting out and about, and giving ourselves more time to relax and unwind?
 (Also, you don’t have to give up booze, nor do you have to stop eating red meat, butter or chocolate.)